All about degenerative disc disease

 - tobacco smoking

-The doctor will ask about symptoms, when and where the individual feels pain, tingling or numbness, and which situations cause the most pain.
+The doctor will ask about symptoms, when and where the pain occurs, whether there is tingling or numbness, and which situations cause the most pain.
 They will also ask about any falls, injuries, or accidents.

 A physical examination may assess for: